francisnazareth/find-the-best-karak/README.md

 5. Open the project in your code editor.

     ![Open the project in your VSCode](./Assets/image-4.png)

+6. If prompted to trust the authors, click on "Yes, I trust the authors".

 ## Development

 ### Task 1: Open GitHub Copilot Chat